Genesys Cloud and GDPR compliance

 Requests endpoint accepts a single search term and specific request types

-The requests endpoint accepts a single search term of any type (name, address, phone, email, user id, external contact id) and a single request type of Get, Export, Update, or Delete and returns a GDPR request which has been created and initiated.
+The requests endpoint accepts a single search term of any type (name, address, phone, email, user ID, external contact ID, dialer contact ID ) and a single request type of Get, Export, Update, or Delete and returns a GDPR request which has been created and initiated.
 Export corresponds to an Article 15 (access) request, Update corresponds to an Article 16 (rectification) request, and Delete corresponds to an Article 17 (erasure) request.
-While the request type is “Delete” some services may anonymize personal data rather than delete.
+When the request type is “Delete” some services may anonymize personal data rather than delete.
 The actual processing of that request happens asynchronously.
-If the given term is a user id or an external contact id then the GDPR service first resolves that id into the corresponding user or external contact respectively, and includes all known fields from the user or external contact on the request, in addition to the provided id.
+If the given term is a user ID or an external contact ID then the GDPR service first resolves that ID into the corresponding user, external contact, or dialer contact respectively, and includes all known fields from the user, external contact, or dialer contact on the request, in addition to the provided ID.

 Customers use the requests endpoint to create an actual GDPR request.
 They should use the subjects endpoint first, to ensure the search term they use only affects the intended data subject.
 In the case where multiple criteria are known, they must submit multiple requests, one per term.
 It is strongly recommended that customers submit requests for every identifier known for an individual.
 For example, when an individual, or data subject, submits a request to the customer, the customer should collect the individual’s name, phone number, and email address, and submit GDPR requests to Genesys Cloud for each.